About

 Elizabeth Mandeno is a former Dame Malvina Major Emerging Artist with NZ Opera.
 She studied with Dennis O’Neill and Nuccia Focile at the Wales International Academy of Voice, where she earned an MA with Distinction in Advanced Vocal Technique.
 Elizabeth has performed as a soloist alongside Dame Felicity Lott and Dame Kiri Te Kanawa, and in 2019 she won the Lockwood New Zealand Aria, sponsored by the Dame Malvina Major Foundation.

-Notable opera and concert performances include Brahms’ Ein Deutsches Requiem (Christchurch City Choir/CSO), Amina in La Sonnambula (Days Bay Opera), Handel’s Messiah (Auckland Choral, Christchurch City Choir/CSO), St Matthew Passion, Bach Magnificat, Bach B Minor Mass, Schumann Requiem (Bach Musica NZ), Cleopatra in Giulio Cesare, Josabeth in Athalia (Handel Consort and Quire NZ), Haydn’s Creation (NZ Choral Federation), Schoenberg’s Pierrot Lunaire (University of Auckland).
+Notable opera and concert performances include Elisa: Il Re Pastore, Amina: La Sonnambula (Days Bay Opera), Brahms’ Ein Deutsches Requiem (Christchurch City Choir/CSO), Handel’s Messiah (Auckland Choral, City Choir Dunedin/DSO, Christchurch City Choir/CSO), St Matthew Passion, Bach Magnificat, C.P.E.
+Bach Magnificat, Bach B Minor Mass (Bach Musica NZ), Schumann Requiem (Scholars Baroque Aotearoa, Bach Musica NZ), Bach A Major Mass (NZ Barok, Scholars Baroque Aotearoa), Vivaldi Gloria (Scholars Baroque Aotearoa/Opus Orchestra), Cleopatra: Giulio Cesare, Josabeth: Athalia (Handel Consort and Quire NZ), Haydn’s Creation (NZ Choral Federation, Edgecumbe Choir), Pierrot Lunaire (University of Auckland).

 Instagram